*Kiwi for G’day.

 I felt that I was missing a seriously crucial piece of the puzzle.

-My pessimistic, moody-as-cripes self decided to try to sort that shit out and go looking for better answers to my numbness.
-As an overachiever hamstrung by perfectionism, I knew a fair amount about succeeding at anything I put my mind to, but nothing about how to leap out of bed with a grin.
+My pessimistic, numb self eventually got sick of my own bollocks and decided to try to sort that shit out.
+As an overachiever hamstrung by perfectionism, I knew a fair amount about succeeding at most things I put my mind to, but nothing about how to wake up feeling content.

-Nor how to stop being a snapadaktal in my relationships.
+Nor how to stop snapping and self-sabotaging my relationships.
 Nor how to work out what to do when I unexpectedly quit my career in architecture with no better plan.

 It took a while for me to work out that putting my mind to the problem was the problem.

 Cripes, I’ve done a lot of self development courses, and I have to say… much of it was utter bollocks.
-But some of it smacked me over the head like a lightbulb and changed… well, everything really.
+But some of it slid into my brain’s DMs and changed… well, everything really.

 There’s a lot of self help out there, but my superpowers involve: